19 August 2025

 Global: Outperforms during tech-led rallies and synchronized global growth.
 The S&P World’s heavy tech and healthcare exposure has driven strong returns in recent years, especially during the AI and digital innovation boom.

-Key insight: The rotation between AUNZ and global outperformance is driven more by global cycles than local news.
+Key insight: The rotation between AUNZ and global outperformance appears to be driven more by global cycles than local news.
 Australia is a “risk-on” play; New Zealand is a “defensive anchor.”

 Currency: To Hedge or Not to Hedge?